-Business and Marketing
+Branding and Marketing

-Advanced Product Design
+Advanced Design Techniques

 Product development and design processes and methods, including product specifications, concept development, engineering drawings, design for prototyping, and manufacturing.

 Microcontrollers and Coding

 Students will take the skills they have learned in the first- and second-year engineering, design, and computer science courses and build on those skills and concepts using electronics, code, computers, and CAD/CAM software and hardware.
 This class will focus on using the design process to integrate electronics and microprocessors into student projects.
 Topics include: The design process, client communication, prototyping and mockups, material design, input/output devices, voltage and batteries, soldering, CAD, and CAM.